JSEver/JSAjaxFileUploader/README.md

 4. Upload with progress bar and image preview
 5. Multiple File Upload Support
 6. Multiple independent file uploaders on one page
-7. Can upload largege files
+7. Can upload largeger files
 8. Multiple callback listeners
 9. Fully Customizable
 10. Can be used with Phonegap/Cordova apps
 11. Suitable for mobile development
 12. Flexible event system
-13. Ready for jQuery, PHP, ASP.net, Java and others
+13. Ready for PHP, ASP.net, Java and others
 14. Free for personal and commercial use and much more...